Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel

 The command will launch a browser window and prompt you to login with your Cloudflare account.
 Choose a website that you have added into your account.
 This will authenticate your instance of

-Once you click one of the sites in your account, Cloudflare will download a certificate file, called
+Once you select one of the sites in your account, Cloudflare will download a certificate file called

 You can now use

-cloudflared to control Argo Tunnel connections in your Cloudflare account.
+cloudflared to control Cloudflare Tunnel connections in your Cloudflare account.

 Create a Tunnel

-You can confirm the ID of the Tunnel by running the following command.
+You can confirm the ID of the Tunnel by running the following command.$ cloudflared tunnel list

-Next, you will need to create a route.
+Create a route.
 Routes map a Tunnel ID to a CIDR range that you specify.
 You can use private IP space specified by or other routes.
-The private IP space specified should match the private IP space of your subnet or environment where Argo Tunnel will send connections.
+The private IP space specified should match the private IP space of your subnet or environment where Cloudflare Tunnel will send connections.

-This example tells Argo Tunnel that, for users in this organization, connections to
+This example tells Cloudflare Tunnel that, for users in this organization, connections to

 Similar to the